Analysis

 1. Darwin is inconsistent, largely because he had no awareness of Mendel's work on peas.

 b.
-Nor the whole story, since there are five theoretical pieces to Darwin's ideas about biology.
+Nor was this the whole interpretation of the story of nature, since there are five theoretical pieces to Darwin's conceptual contributions to biology.

 3. Darwin and Wallace saw in the diversity of life a common elemental unity at work, such as the separation of species along Wallace's line shown here: